montagestudio/docs.montagestudio.com/montage-studio/tutorial-simple-to-do.md

 ## Add Some Style

-Montage Studio does not provide a visual approach to building graphical user interfaces.
+As should be clear by now, Montage Studio does not provide a visual approach to building graphical user interfaces.
 Instead of laying out views, you assemble user interface components that represent distinct functional areas of an application.
+To change the look and feel of the application, you have two options: depending on what you want to accomplish, you can apply global styles or you can use styles on the component level.
+For example, to center the application horizontally, you would modify the global style sheet:

+1. In the project epxlorer, expand the assets and style folders and select style.css:

+2. Add the following statements to the style sheet:

+    ```
+    .Main {
+        padding: 1em;
+        text-align: center;
+    }

+    .Task {
+        padding: .5em;
+        text-align: center;
+    }
+    ```

-To position elements or change the look and feel of the application, you need to modify the individual components' CSS files.
-For example, to have a task item appear dimmed when completed, you need to create a binding on the task.reel owner and modify the Task component's CSS file.
+To have a task item appear dimmed when completed, you need to create a binding on the task.reel owner and modify the component's CSS file.

 1. Switch to the task.reel tab.